BENJAMIN GARCIA, Ph.D.

 DESCRIPTION OF RESEARCH INTERESTS:

 The sequences of the human genome and genomes of many other organisms are now readily available and have revolutionized modern biological research.
-Nevertheless, the next challenge presently on the horizon (after the post-genome era) is the comprehensive characterization of proteins, the ‘active/expressed’ part of the genome.
+Nevertheless, the next challenge presently on the horizon (after the post-genome era) is the comprehensive characterization of cellular proteins (i.e. the “proteome”), the ‘active/expressed’ part of the genome.
 DNA sequence or mRNA levels alone cannot predict the dynamic aspects of cellular function.
-Proteins, their post-translational modifications (PTMs) and the multi-protein complexes they form are the driving forces of the cellular machinery.
-These observations have led to the emergence of a new sub-field of contemporary biology called Proteomics: the characterization of the protein complement expressed by a genome of a particular organism or tissue.
+Proteins, their post-translational modifications (PTMs) and the multi-protein complexes they form are the driving forces of cellular machinery that control a diverse number of physiological events.
+These observations have led to the emergence of a new sub-field of contemporary biology called Proteomics: the characterization of the protein complement expressed by a genome of a particular organism, tissue or cell.
 At the heart of proteomic experiments is the use of nanoflow liquid chromatography-tandem mass spectrometry for the analysis of complex protein mixtures, which is arguably the most rapid, sensitive and accurate technique available for sequence characterization of proteins.

-The Garcia laboratory is focused on developing novel mass spectrometry based proteomic methodologies for quantitatively characterizing changes in protein expression and post-translational modification state within a given proteome during significant biological events or in response to external perturbation.
+The Garcia laboratory is focused on developing novel mass spectrometry based proteomic methodologies for quantitatively characterizing changes in protein and proteome expression and post-translational modification state during significant biological events, or in response to external perturbation.
 Our goal is to utilize large-scale proteomic data to improve our understanding of biological processes at the molecular level.
-Application of our proteomic technology spans several areas of cellular biology, but one main interest is described below.
+Application of our proteomic technology spans several areas of cellular biology, but a couple of main interests are described below.

-Epigenetic refers to stable heritable changes in gene expression that are not due to changes in DNA sequence, such as DNA methylation, RNA interference and histone modifications.
+Epigenetics refers to stable heritable changes in gene expression that are not due to changes in DNA sequence, such as DNA methylation, RNA interference and histone PTMs.
 These epigenetic changes are responsible for generating different cell types originating from the exact same genome.
-Additionally, even though all genes exist in every cell, only a small number of genes are expressed in any given cell type and these expression patterns can be “memorized”.
-Inheritance of these transcription patterns through DNA replication and chromatin remodeling that accompanies each cell division is crucial for cell survival, but the mechanisms by which this “memory” is achieved is not well understood.
 Emerging as one key regulator of cellular memory are histones.
 Histones are small basic proteins that function to package genomic DNA into repeating nucleosomal units (containing ~146 bp of DNA wrapped around two copies each of histones H3, H4, H2A and H2B) forming the chromatin fiber and hence our chromosomes.
 In general, the packaging of DNA into chromatin is recognized to be a major mechanism by which the access of genomic DNA is restricted.
-This physical barrier to the underlying DNA is precisely regulated, at least in part, by the PTMs of histones.
+This physical barrier to the underlying DNA is precisely regulated, at least in part, by the PTMs on histones.